-5. Design a table to record so cores of a game you play using tally marks.
-Na ame of the game Number of players in each team
+5. 5.
+Design a table to record scores of a game you play using tally marks. f players in each team Name of the team Seare in tally marks Total seare/naint

 Name of the team Score in tally marks Total score/points/goals